kbarbary/sep/paper/paper.md

 - Masking of elliptical regions on images.

-Finally, note that SEP is essentially a fork of Source Extractor that has already diverged significantly from the original codebase.
+Finally, note that SEP is essentially a fork of Source Extractor that has already diverged significantly from the original code base.
 One might ask why SEP is not part of Source Extractor itself: the command-line interface in Source Extractor could be built on top of such a library.
 The answer is that a vast array of changes were